 24-Hour Nurse Line Provides eligible members with phone access to registered nurses experienced in providing information on a variety of health topics.
-24-Hour Nurse Line is available 24 hours a day, 7 days a week.
-You may call 24-Hour Nurse Line at 800-556-1555.
+24 Hour Nurse Line is available 24 hours a day, 7 days a week.
+You may call 24 Hour Nurse Line at 800-556-1555.
 We provide TDD service for the hearing and speech-impaired.
 We also offer foreign language translation for non-English speaking members.
-24-Hour Nurse Line nurses cannot diagnose, prescribe medication or give medical advice.
-The Aetna Maternity Program Provides services, information and resources to help improve high risk pregnancy outcomes.
-Features of the program include a pregnancy risk survey, personalized nurse support, comprehensive educational information on prenatal care, labor and delivery, newborn and baby care, a smoking-cessation program, and more.
-To enroll in the program, call toll-free 800-272-3531.
+24 Hour Nurse Line nurses cannot diagnose, prescribe medication or give medical advice.
+Enhanced Maternity Program Learn about what to expect before and after delivery, early labor symptoms, newborn care and more.
+We can also help you make choices for a healthy pregnancy, lower your risk for early labor, cope with postpartum depression and stop smoking.
+We will ask you questions to help us know you better and support you best.
+Enroll early and receive a reward when you sign up by the 16th week of pregnancy.
+To enroll in the program, call toll-free 1-800-272-3531 between 8 am and 7 pm ET.
 National Medical Excellence Program National Medical Excellence Program helps eligible members access appropriate, covered treatment for solid organ and tissue transplants using our Institutes of Excellence TM network.
 We coordinate specialized treatment needed by members with certain rare or complicated conditions and assist members who are admitted to a hospital for emergency medical care when they are traveling temporarily outside of the United States.
 Services under this program must be preauthorized.
 Contact Member Services at 800-537-9384 for more information.
-Reciprocity benefit If you need to visit a participating primary care physician for a covered service, and you are 50 miles or more away from home you may visit a primary care physician from our plan's approved network.
-Call 800-537-9384 for provider information and location Select a doctor from 3 primary care doctors in that area The Plan will authorize you for one visit and any tests or X-rays ordered by that primary care physician You must coordinate all subsequent visits through your own participating primary care physician.
+Reciprocity benefit If you need to visit a participating primary care physician for a covered service, and you are 50 miles or more away from home you may visit a primary care physician from our plan's approved network. • Call 800-537-9384 for provider information and location • Select a doctor from 3 primary care doctors in that area • The Plan will authorize you for one visit and any tests or X-rays ordered by that primary care physician • You must coordinate all subsequent visits through your own participating primary care physician.